Solvosoft/django-gentelella-widgets/docs/source/pallete.rst

 Pallete widget
 ===============

-It is a kind of helper, that is located at bottom left had side corner, with a mail icon.
+It is a kind of helper, that is located at the bottom left-hand side corner, with a mail icon.
-This widget is used to add description for each input field in the different displayed forms of the views.
+This widget is used to add a description for each input field in the different displayed forms of the views.
 When we hit the mail icon the helper modal is displayed.

 .. image:: _static/pallete-modal.png

-The help button appears at the left side of the label in each input field as question mark, when we hit the show button in the helper modal.
+The help button appears at the left side of the label for each input field as a question mark, when we hit the show button in the helper modal.

 .. image:: _static/pallete-input-modal.png